Canon 1 A Judge Shall Uphold the Integrity and Independence of the Judiciary

 The special confidentiality obligations when serving as a member of a judicial assistance committee are narrowly tailored to provide for candid reporting to the judicial assistance committee.

-(1) Section 4C(1) (appearance before or consultation with executive or legislative bodies) if the magistrate or deputy magistrate holds an office or position of profit under the United States, the state, or its political subdivisions and must engage in Section 4C(1) activities in order to perform the duties of this office or position;
+(1) Section 4C(1) (appearance before or consultation with executive or legislative bodies) if the magistrate judge or deputy magistrate judge holds an office or position of profit under the United States, the state, or its political subdivisions and must engage in Section 4C(1) activities in order to perform the duties of this office or position;

 (2) Section 4C(2) (appointment to government positions);

 (3) Section 4D(1)(b) (transactions with persons likely to come before the judge's court);

 (4) Section 4D(3)(c) (participation in business activity that has major effect on economic life of community);